fluffski/programming_test/README.md

 The program will parse input csv file in (e.g. PseudoData.csv), process data and save the output into output csv file (e.g. OutputData.csv).

+The program is configured to process csv with carriage return as an end of line character.
+If there is a problem with processing data, try changing delimited in getline(input, line,'\r') to '\n' (getline(input, line,'\n')) on line 139.

 Displaying output
 Open ModelOutput.ipynb and run.
 There is only one cell.
 Alternatively, run the code below in your favourite place to process it:
 ---- BEGINNING OF CODE ----